Ray Romano told me last night he hopes his hit TV show, "Everybody Loves Raymond," will return to CBS next fall.

-Romano doesn’t have to worry if “Raymond” doesn’t continue.
-“Eulogy” turns out to be a hilarious hit, a dark comedy with an all-star cast that never lets up.
-Just imagine a group as diverse as Romano, Debra Winger, Hank Azaria, Kelly Preston, Glenne Headley, Piper Laurie, Jesse Bradford, and the sensational Zooey Deschanel as members of an extended and incredibly dysfunctional Rhode Island family who gather to bury their dead father (played to the hilt by Rip Torn).
+Romano won't have to worry if "Raymond" doesn't continue.
+"Eulogy" turns out to be a hilarious hit, a dark comedy with an all-star cast that never lets up.
+Just imagine a group as diverse as Romano, Debra Winger, Hank Azaria, Kelly Preston, Glenne Headly, Piper Laurie, Jesse Bradford and the sensational Zooey Deschanel as members of an extended and incredibly dysfunctional Rhode Island family who gather to bury their dead father (played to the hilt by Rip Torn).

 Writer-director Michael Clancy, who says he's sold every script he's written in the last 12 years but never got anything onto the screen, has at last become an "overnight sensation" with "Eulogy."
 The whole movie hums with laughs, and the entire endeavor is unusually consistent right through to the end.

 The members of the Collins family include a lesbian (Preston) and her life partner (Famke Janssen), a repressed housewife with Sapphic longings (Winger), a failed child star (Azaria) and a goofy, hapless lawyer raising twin 14-year-old sons by himself (Romano, with the scene-stealing Garcia twins).

 Lions Gate says it will release "Eulogy" on May 21, but I can tell you now that this thing is going to be a big, big hit with audiences going back for seconds just to catch all the jokes.
 Winger, who is no day at the beach, by all accounts, when making a film, really gets a huge comeback here in a different arena — comedy — with excellent results.